ZIP: 226

 Burn Mechanism

-The burn mechanism is a transparent extension to the transfer protocol that enables a specific amount of any Asset Identifier to be "destroyed".
-The burn mechanism does NOT send Assets to a non-spendable address, it simply reduces the total number of units of a given Custom Asset in circulation at the consensus level.
+The burn mechanism is a transparent extension to the transfer protocol that enables a specific amount of any Custom Asset to be "destroyed" by the holder.
+The burn mechanism does NOT send Assets to a non-spendable address, it simply reduces the total number of units of a given Custom Asset in circulation.
 It is enforced at the consensus level, by using an extension of the value balance mechanism used for ZEC Assets.
-Burning makes it globally provable that a given amount of an Asset has been destroyed.
+Burning makes it globally provable that a given amount of a Custom Asset has been destroyed.
+Note that the OrchardZSA Protocol does not allow for the burning of ZEC (or TAZ).

 Additional Consensus Rules